There’s a big difference between losing WEIGHT and losing FAT.

 - Cheat every once and a while (with your food).

 - Emphasize resistance training and minimize cardio (no, this doesn’t mean completely skip cardio).

 - Ingrain in your mind that there are no quick fixes or shortcuts.
 It’s a lifestyle.

 Am I being nitpicky with words here?

 The words that you use matter.

 Words instantly paint a picture in your mind and evoke emotions.
-Better words could be the difference between you as the shredded beast or you as the soft-bodied afterthought.
+Better words could be the difference between you as the strong, shredded beast or you as the soft-bodied afterthought.